 Rabbi Yeshua’s Presence

 Rabbi Yeshua had set the bar high for belief.
 It was more than using the Cross to save the world.
-There were two great tests, the Noahide law on eating flesh and the Torah mitzvah against consuming blood Lev 17:10.
+There were two great tests, the Noahide law on eating flesh Gen 9:4 and the Torahmitzvah against consuming blood Lev 17:10.
 Only a Jew prepared to be Isra-el in his heart, to struggle with God in the spiritual exercise that strengthens our souls, could overcome these concerns.

 The Sanhedrin knew that the Jews in the street followed Rabbi Yeshua.
 “When [the chief priests and the Pharisees] tried to arrest him, they feared the multitudes, because they held him to be a prophet” Mt 21:46.
 They tried to arrest him, but feared the multitude!

 Rabbi Kefa established his see in Rome.
 That made him the first Bishop of Rome.
 Because he was also Rabbi Yeshua’s chosen vicar Jn 21:15–17 he was also head of the whole Catholic Church.
 From that beginning the tradition remained that whoever was the Bishop of Rome was also head of the whole Church.